 “How do I do this?”

 The truth is, I don’t have an answer for you right now.
 I’m still figuring it out, too.
 What I can tell you, is be brave and bold.
 Ask that young girl who is on your heart if you can disciple her.
 If she says no, don’t be offended.
 Thick skin, soft heart.
-If she says yes, teach her the ways of the Lord, what is right, good, pure, trustworthy, pure, and praiseworthy (Philippians 4:8).
+If she says yes, teach her the ways of the Lord, what is true, honorable, just, pure, lovely, commendable, and praiseworthy (Philippians 4:8).
 Teach her what a Titus 2 woman is, how she behaves, what she believes, how she serves.
 Show her how to study her Bible, teach her how to pray, walk side by side with her and pour into her life.
 You can learn how to do this together.
 Because if we don’t teach them, who will?
 If we don’t share with them the truth of God’s word, they will believe the lies and deception of the world.

 There’s one caveat: it’s hard to teach something you aren’t living.
 If I have learned anything about discipling others, it is that it has something in common with parenting.
-It’s not a “Do as I say, not as I do” realtionship.
+It’s not a “Do as I say, not as I do,” relationship.
 When you take someone under your wing and do life together, they are watching you.
 That doesn’t mean we have to be perfect or have it all together.
 The Lord knows if I felt that way, I’d never do anything!
 I am the first to admit I don’t have it all together.